stefandee/raphael-example/README.md

 I have removed assets/lib/greensock, which was very-very old and unused.
 Consider adding the "gsap" dependency to package.json instead.

-Fixed an issue with the "simplfy" sample throwing an exception second time being used from the TestList.
+Fixed an issue with the "simplify" sample throwing an exception second time being used from the TestList.
 Also updated the event handling.

 # Known Issues